 Not all our technologies were born out of war or the fear of war.
 It would take a cynic to suggest that we owe all our inspiration to conflicts with other people.
 Many inventions come to us independent of war, though they may be used in warfare later.
 Our world would look very different if we never waged war, but the lack of conflict wouldn't necessarily result in a lack of inspiration.

-Learn more about warfare and technology on the next page.
+Learn more about warfare and technology below.